Savvythelegend/PGDocs/docs/connection_pooling.md

 The operator manages most of the [configuration options for PgBouncer](https://www.pgbouncer.org/config.html), allowing you to modify only a subset of them.

-!!!
-Warning
+:::warning
-    You are responsible for correctly setting the value of each option, as the operator doesn't validate them.
+You are responsible for correctly setting the value of each option, as the
+    operator doesn't validate them.

 These are the PgBouncer options you can customize, with links to the PgBouncer